A variational principle for the Bowen metric mean dimension of saturated set: Introduction

 and

-where $\operatorname{diam} \xi$ denotes the diameter of the partition $\xi$ and the infimum is taken over all finite measurable partitions of $X$ satisfying $\operatorname{diam}\xi<\varepsilon$ for any $\mu \in \mathcal{M}_f(X)$. \end{Thm} \begin{remark} The notion Bowen \textbf{}metric mean dimension is only suitable for infinite system entropy, so here we can not consider the subset K in the convex combination of infinite invariant measures.
-Since a key point in the proof is to find consistent separation constants.
-It means we need the uniform separation property \cite[Definition 3.1]{PS2007}.
-However, for a dynamical system with uniform separation condition and g-almost product property, the entropy map is upper semi-continuous \cite[Proposition 3.3]{PS2007}.
-Then topological entropy is finite.
-So here we only consider the convex combination of the finite number of measures. \end{remark}
+where $\operatorname{diam} (\xi)$ denotes the diameter of the partition $\xi$ and the infimum is taken over all finite measurable partitions of $X$ satisfying $\operatorname{diam}(\xi)<\varepsilon$. \end{Thm} \begin{remark} According to the approach of Pfister and Sullivan \cite{PS2007}, the uniform separation property is required to establish the entropy formula for saturated sets of any compact connected non-empty subset $K \subset \mathcal{M}_f(X)$.
+When considering any compact connected non-empty subset of a set of convex combination of finite measures, the uniform separation property is not necessary.
+Since for a dynamical system with the uniform separation property, the topological entropy is finite \cite[Page 938]{PS2007}, then the metric mean dimension for such systems is zero, therefore, this question is meaningless.
+Thus, it remains a problem to establish a Bowen metric mean dimension formula for saturated sets of arbitrary compact connected subsets. \end{remark}

-With respect to generic sets, we have the following corollary, compared with Theorem \ref{MainTheorem}, the corollary holds for any $\mu\in\mathcal{M}_f(X)$, but requires that the system satisfies the g-almost property.
-It is a generalization of Pfister and Sullivan's conclusion to Bowen metric mean dimension.